-Veterinary Internal Medicine at Somerset
+Veterinary Internal Medicine in Ames

 At Somerset Animal Hospital, we know pets.
 This means we can do more than typical pet procedures like spaying and neutering or administering vaccinations.
 We also specialize in internal pet medicine to give you and your animal companion the best service possible.
 Your pet may not be able to tell you something hurts or feels off, but oftentimes it can.
 Pets are actually so good at adapting to illness and chronic medical conditions that their discomfort can easily go unnoticed to untrained eyes.
 By running the appropriate tests and utilizing expertise, the team at Somerset can diagnose and treat a wide range of illness and pain in your fur-baby.